hanaanr/soundscape/README.md

 ## Soundscape: Kerala, India

-This is a basic website I created to showcase a soundscape I created, imitiating the sounds of my hometown in Kerala, India.
-The soundscape was created using Audacity, compiling different sound clips from free sound archives on the internet.
-This was my first exercise using Audacity.
+In my first experiment with soundscapes, audio files and Audacity, I attempted to imitate the sounds of a rainy day in my hometown in India using a variety of sound clips from free sound archives on the internet.

 https://hanaanr.github.io/soundscape/